 - A. CPMC presently operates medical facilities in San Francisco.
 The four existing CPMC medical campuses are known as the St. Luke's Campus, the Davies Campus, the Pacific Campus, and the California Campus. - B. Through its operation of its medical facilities, CPMC provides substantial direct and indirect economic benefits to the City.
 It provides essential health services to people of all ages from diverse ethnic, cultural, geographic, educational and socioeconomic backgrounds.
-Approximately two-thirds of CPMC's patients come from the City and County of San Francisco, and CPMC provides healthcare service in connection with approximately 30% of the hospitalizations in the City and County of San Francisco.
+Approximately two-thirds of CPMC's patients live in San Francisco, and CPMC provides healthcare service in connection with approximately 30% of the hospitalizations in San Francisco.
 CPMC is San Francisco's second largest non-public employer, and fourth largest employer overall, with over 6,000 employees. - C. CPMC must meet certain State seismic safety requirements for hospitals (the "Hospital Seismic Safety Laws", as defined in Section 1 below) in order to continue providing acute-care services in certain of its facilities. - D. CPMC has developed a plan to provide an integrated, modern system of healthcare with medical facilities that would comply with Hospital Seismic Safety Laws on five campuses, including a new campus on Van Ness Avenue known as the Cathedral Hill Campus.
-CPMC's proposed city-wide system of care would include three state-of-the-art acute care hospitals, increase the number of earthquake safe hospital beds in San Francisco, create 1,500 construction jobs, require expenditures of approximately \$2.5 billion in total development costs (including construction costs), retain the over 6,000 existing CPMC jobs and improve healthcare access for San Franciscans. - E. CPMC's 2008 Institutional Master Plan ("IMP") describes CPMC's long-range development plan ("LRDP").
+CPMC's proposed city-wide system of care would include three state-of-the-art acute care hospitals, increase the number of earthquake safe hospital beds in San Francisco, create 1,500 construction jobs, require expenditures of over \$2 billion in total development costs (including construction costs), retain the over 6,000 existing CPMC jobs and improve healthcare access for San Franciscans. - E. CPMC's 2008 Institutional Master Plan ("IMP") describes CPMC's long-range development plan ("LRDP").
 In 2009, the San Francisco Planning Commission and the Department of Public Health held hearings on the IMP.
 On November 19, 2009, the Planning Commission accepted the IMP as in compliance with San Francisco Planning Code Section 304.5.
-In November 2011, CPMC filed an IMP Update as required by San Francisco Planning Code Section 304.5.
+In November 2011, and April 2013, CPMC filed IMP Updates as required by San Francisco Planning Code Section 304.5.
 The Project described in this Agreement is consistent with the IMP, as updated.